Is It Cheating? Signs of Cheating and Impacts on Mental Health

 Is my partner cheating?

-Some people consider watching porn, flirting, or liking someone’s Instagram posts to be unfaithful behavior.
-On the other end of the spectrum, some couples are OK with their partner engaging in everything except sexual intercourse — meaning they may not consider emotional intimacy, kissing, or cuddling to be an issue.
-There are also couples who don’t consider sexual intimacy with others to be an issue at all and instead draw the line at emotional affairs.
-This wide variation is why agreeing on what counts as infidelity with a given partner is usually necessary.
+Some people may consider watching porn, flirting, or liking someone’s Instagram posts to be unfaithful behavior.
+On the other end of the spectrum, some couples may be OK with their partner engaging in everything except sexual intercourse — meaning they may not consider emotional intimacy, kissing, or cuddling to be an issue.
+There may also be couples who don’t consider sexual intimacy with others to be an issue at all and instead draw the line at emotional affairs.
+This wide variation can be why agreeing on what counts as infidelity with a given partner is usually necessary.
+If you need help determining your boundaries or communicating those boundaries to your partner, connecting with a therapist individually or as a couple may be beneficial.

 Types of cheating